Beyond the Tick: Mastering the Art of Escapements

 PLEASE NOTE MAY’S LECTURE WILL TAKE PLACE ON WED, MAY 15.

-Joseph Kirk, Brand Curator and National Training Manager, Grand Seiko Corporation of America (New York, New York)
+Joseph Kirk, Brand Curator and Director of Marketing, Grand Seiko Corporation of America (New York, New York)

 Grand Seiko design adopts its ethos from Japan itself, embodying elements of nature, light, and shadow, and even from architectural design to bring to life a unique sensibility in the watch industry.
 While Grand Seiko established its design code in 1967, the design traits of the brand have continued to evolve over time.

-At the May lecture of the Horological Society of New York (HSNY), Grand Seiko Brand Curator and National Training Manager Joseph Kirk, along with special guest Junichi Kamata, Grand Seiko Design Director, will discuss how the brand has mastered its manufacturing and craftsmanship, attained through years of experience and today defined by its unique dials, Zaratsu polishing, and even movement designs that reflect the natural beauty surrounding the studios where the watches themselves are made.
+At the May lecture of the Horological Society of New York (HSNY), Grand Seiko Brand Curator and Director of Marketing Joseph Kirk, along with special guest Junichi Kamata, Grand Seiko Design Director, will discuss how the brand has mastered its manufacturing and craftsmanship, attained through years of experience and today defined by its unique dials, Zaratsu polishing, and even movement designs that reflect the natural beauty surrounding the studios where the watches themselves are made.

 *Doors open at 6PM ET, lecture to begin at 7PM ET.
 RSVP is required.